telefonicaid/iot-activation/tutorials/Arduino_AWS.md

 ## How to communicate with AWS

-As you know, when you register a new device in AWS, several topics are created by default.
-Using them you can send data and receive information.
+As you know, when you register a new device in AWS, his reserved Topics are created by default, You can use these topics for send data and receive information from the shadow.

 For the time being, you only need to know a couple of them:

-topic Update
+- topic Update
 ```
 $aws/things/MyDevice/shadow/update
 ```
-this topic is where you publish the status of the device, in this tutorial this information is composed by the values of the sensors as the current color of the LED display.
+this topic is where you publish the status of the device for update the shadow, in this tutorial this information is composed of values sent by the Arduino with the label **reported**

+You'll also use the topic to communicate the desires to the shadow.
+You must publish in the shadow like the Arduion, but using the label **desired.**
+In this case we use MQTT.fx to communicate these desires to AWS and to report the change to the device.

-topic Delta
+- topic Delta
 ```
 $aws/things/MyDevice/shadow/update/delta
 ```
-This is the channel that AWS uses to communicate the **desired** changes to the device.
+This is the channel that AWS uses to communicate to the device the difference between the reported status and the desired status.
-In this case we use the MQTT.fx to communicate these changes to AWS and to report the change to the device.
+It is necessary that the device is subscribed to the topic.

-All these changes are recorded in the **shadow** of the device.
+All these status are recorded in the **shadow** of the device.
-To see the current status just access the AWS core as you saw in the previous section.
+To check the current status, you should access the AWS IoT core as we taught you at the previous section.

+Here you have an example:

 ```json
 {